tahaelhajji/tahaelhajji.github.io/_pages/research.md

 <hr style="height:1px;border:none;color:#969696;background-color:#969696;">

 - **Electric Aircraft Propulsion**:
-Amongst my research work, the design and optimization of electric motors for regional electric aircraft propulsion, focusing on the Surface PMSM to achieve industrial specifications for regional aircrafts.
+Amongst my research work, the design and optimization of electric motors for regional electric aircraft propulsion, focusing on the Surface PMSM to achieve industrial specifications for regional aircrafts (<a href="https://www.mdpi.com/2226-4310/11/10/820" target="_blank">read more</a>).
 A benchmark of different machines is performed targeting a high specific power.
 The gearbox's mass is also included to evaluate the overall performances.
 You can read <a href="https://yle.fi/a/3-12302109" target="_blank">here</a> about the utility of regional electric aircrafts in Nordic countries.
 <div><img src="/images/Electric_Aircraft_Propulsion.png"
        alt="Picture"
        align="center"